HIED 511: Foundations of Higher Education (3)

 HIED 532: Marketing and Sponsorship in Intercollegiate Athletics (3)

 This course presents an overview of the various techniques and strategies used in meeting the wants and needs of consumers in the sport industry, specifically intercollegiate athletics.
 Areas to be addressed are the uniqueness of sport marketing in comparison to traditional marketing, an overview of the segments of the sport industry, the importance of market research and segmentation in identifying the right sport consumer, the use of data-based marketing in reaching the sport consumer, the overview of the marketing mix as individual units and the relationship between those units, and the development of sponsorship and endorsement packages.

 HIED 537: Compliance and Regulation in Intercollegiate Athletics (3)

 This course focuses on the National Collegiate Athletic Association (NCAA) legislative process and bylaws governing the operation of an athletics program.
 Students will develop a comprehensive understanding and appreciation of the NCAA, including its purpose and function.
 Topics covered include amateurism, specific bylaws (e.g. eligibility, recruitment and financial aid, playing/practice) and organizational processes for maintaining institutional compliance.

-HIED 550: Student Affairs in Higher Education (3)
+HIED 550: Student Development in Higher Education (3)

 This course provides a foundational overview of theory and practice associated with Student Affairs administrative leadership.
 Theoretical frameworks (e.g. psychosocial, cognitive-structural, social identity) will be discussed in terms of their foundational constructs for influencing college student learning and growth as well as for understanding their applicability in various functional areas of higher education.
 An emphasis will be placed on using theory to guide and improve educational practice.